cubefs/cubefs/docs/source/maintenance/admin-api/master/volume.md

 First, mark the volume as logically deleted (set status to 1), then delete all data shards and metadata shards through periodic tasks, and finally delete them from persistent storage.

 ::: warning Note
-The erasure-coded volume can only be deleted when the usage size is 0.
+1. The erasure-coded volume can only be deleted when the usage size is 0.
+2. From v3.3.1 onwards, the volume's Dentry count must be less than the value of the configuration field volDeletionDentryThreshold before deletion is allowed.
+This configuration field is an integer number and the default value is 0.
 :::

 When deleting a volume, all permission information related to the volume will be deleted from all user information.